 Why are piano lamps so expensive?

-The problem with standard floor lamps is, that you won’t be able to get the angle of light correct.
+The problem with standard floor ones is, that you won’t be able to get the angle of light correct.
 You need the light to come from above and not from behind or from the side.

-For the budget buyers, the Regency Hill Adjustable LED Lamp is the ideal pick.
+For the budget buyers, the Regency Hill Adjustable Lamp is the ideal pick.
 It comes with more features you’d expect from a lamp costing you less than $90.

 Where can I find piano lamps for baby grand pianos?

 The lights listed above work great with all types of pianos, including baby grand, grand pianos and upright pianos.

 It doesn’t matter if you have Yamaha, Roland, Casio or Steinway piano.
 All pianos require a great lamp if you are playing it at night.

 Are there any pianos with lights in the keys?

 Yes, for example the Yamaha EZ 220.

 Our favorite online shop is Amazon (also available in the UK and Canada).
 You can also find lamps and shops that sell all kinds of lamps (Target, Walmart, eBay, Home Depot).
 Shops that sell pianos, do not usually sell lamps.